 Universally beloved, Back to the Future isn't just a time travel classic of sci-fi—it's one of the funniest films of the 1980s.

-When Marty McFly jumps into a DeLorean and drives away from terrorists, he finds himself taken 30 years back to 1955.
+When Marty McFly (played by Michael J. Fox) jumps into a DeLorean and drives away from terrorists, he finds himself taken 30 years back to 1955.
 Horrified, he strives to make sure that his parents still get together at the big dance so they end up conceiving him.

 Robert Zemeckis and Bob Gale were denied funding over 40 times by large studios because the project wasn't considered raunchy enough to compete with other comedy movies.
 Still, the risqué moments that are in the film are great and gut-busting.

-Perhaps the silliest film on this list, The Naked Gun is a movie chock-full of the kinds of farcical punchlines and ridiculous sight gags that Police Squad!
+Perhaps the silliest film on this list, The Naked Gun: From the Files of Police Squad! is chock-full of the kinds of farcical punchlines and ridiculous sight gags that Police Squad!
 (1982) was previously known for.

 Starring Leslie Nielsen as the infallibly hilarious narrator and Lieutenant Frank Drebin, he's on a mission to track down the person who's behind a nefarious plot to brainwash assassins into killing the Queen of England.